google/guetzli/README.md

     *   Using MacPorts: `port install libpng gflags` (You may need to use `sudo`).
 4. Run the following command to build the binary in `bin/Release/guetzli`.
     *   If you installed using Homebrew simply use `make`
-    *   If you installed using Macports use `CFLAGS='-I/opt/local/include' LDFLAGS='-L/opt/local/lib'`
+    *   If you installed using Macports use `CFLAGS='-I/opt/local/include' LDFLAGS='-L/opt/local/lib' make`

 ## With Bazel